FLUX-SE/all_docs/en_US/spat_revolution_doc/5_Spatialisation_Technology_5_5_Panning_Algorithms.md

 3. 2D Speakers should be on the same horizontal plane as the ears
 4. VBAP works best when the listening room is not very reverberant

 Traditional VBAP works by manipulating the gain of the signals being routed to the two (in 2D) or three (in 3D) closest speakers to a virtual sound source.
 VBAP relies heavily on an accurate speaker arrangement model to do this.
 It triangulates gain vectors mathematically in order to render a virtual object in the physical space and achieves its characteristic 'sharp' focus by using only a few speakers closest to the virtual source location.
-Additionally it is possible to uniformly extend the traditional VBAP pair-wise (or triplet-wise) speaker picking and activate more of the sound system, effectively diffusing the relationship between individual speakers and sounds using _spread_.
+Additionally, it is possible to uniformly extend the traditional VBAP pair-wise (or triplet-wise) speaker picking and activate more of the sound system, effectively diffusing the relationship between individual speakers and sounds using _spread_.

 > ★ Widen a VBAP point source by increasing the Spread source parameter.

-*See section 4.5 the speaker Alignment feature can give the impression that the actual speakers are equidistant even when they are not
+*See section 4.5 the speaker alignment feature can give the impression that the actual speakers are equidistant even when they are not.

 ## Vector Base Intensity (VBIP)